asand017/movie-recommendations/README.md

 - [Docker Compose Documentation](https://docs.docker.com/compose/)

 By completing this project, you will demonstrate your ability to handle full-stack development, machine learning, and deployment, all of which are key skills for an AI Full Stack Engineer.

+## How to run:
+$ cd ordained && docker-compose up --build